$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies

 Following~\cite{Deser:2016qkw}, one readily extends this discussion to the pre N$Q$-manifolds underlying double field theory to reproduce the $D$- and $C$-brackets there.

-Another specialization of symplectic $L_\infty$-algebroids is that described by the differential graded algebra given by the Batalin--Vilkovisky (BV) complex of a classical field theory, cf.~\cite{Jurco:2018sby} for definitions and conventions.
+Another class of symplectic $L_\infty$-algebroids is given by the differential graded algebra given by the Batalin--Vilkovisky (BV) complex of a classical field theory, cf.~\cite{Jurco:2018sby} for definitions and conventions.
 Here, we have a Poisson bracket of degree~$-1$ and a BV complex

 where $\frF$ is the full BV field space and the $C^\infty_i$ contains (the coordinate functions for) ghosts or gauge parameters for $i=1$, fields for $i=0$, antifields for $i=-1$, and antifields of ghosts for $i=-2$.
-If we shift this complex by $-1$, we obtain a differential graded Lie algebra, which then gives rise to an $\ophLie$-algebra.
-At the moment, we do not have a concrete interpretation of this $EL_\infty$-algebra.
+If we shift this complex by $-1$, we obtain a differential graded Lie algebra, which then gives rise to an $\ophLie_2$-algebra.
+At the moment, we do not have a concrete interpretation of this $E_2L_\infty$-algebra.